But for now we see through a glass darkly

 Ghost in the Shell (Kôkaku Kidôtai) (1995): 9 out of 10: An anime Cyberpunk adventure set in the far future of 2029, Ghost in the Shell is both a fantastic anime and a fantastic movie.

-The Good: The ghost in Ghost in the Shell refers to the ability to cast one’s conciousness into a mechanical body and control it from afar.
-The influence Ghost in the Shell had on future sci-fi such as the Matrix is more than clear (Right down to the plug-ins that the characters have on the back of their necks and the Matrix Raining Code in the opening credits.)
+The Good: The ghost in Ghost in the Shell refers to the ability to cast one’s consciousness into a mechanical body and control it from afar.
+The influence Ghost in the Shell had on future sci-fi such as The Matrix is more than clear (Right down to the plug-ins that the characters have on the back of their necks and the Matrix Raining Code in the opening credits.)

 The ascetic is very near future grounded in 1995’s reality in many ways with fantastical elements.
 The overall feel of the movie is as a result is both a noir style mystery and a fantastically speculative science fiction.

 The animation is simply top notch, combining mostly tradition animation with rudimentary CGI.
 It is gorgeous.
-The detail work on the backgrounds in the city are a particular standout.
+The detail work on the backgrounds in the city is a particular standout.
 The cyborgs are actually quite western with our lead Major, a busty dark haired warrior who looks a little like Lucy Lawless or Scarlett Johansson.
 The action scenes are often quite well done.

 For a mid-nineties anime, the story is fairly easy to follow.
 This is not Akira.
 The characters mostly come into their own through the plot and storytelling rather than expositional information dumps Sci-Fi is often guilty of.

 There is also an argument to be made that Ghost in the Shell has its own head up its ass for much of the film.
 Bear with me.
-The original anime was much more humorous sexy, and the major was a party girl eventually scarred with her interaction with the big bad the puppet master.
+The original anime was much more humorous, sexy, and The Major was a party girl eventually scarred with her interaction with the big bad the puppet master.
 In the film version, The Major starts of as stoic as Gary Cooper in High Noon and never really breaks character till the very end.
 There are not many character arcs in Ghost in the Shell.
 As a result, it is much harder to get emotionally attached to Major.

 The Ugly: I could put the CGI upgrade Ghost in the Shell 2.0 but it really isn’t that bad.
 Just unnecessary.